Date enacted or revised:

 Internet Use Filtering System

-The Information Technology Department shall block access to Internet websites and protocols that are generally deemed inappropriate for the University’s educational and work environment.
+The Information Technology Department shall block access to Internet websites and protocols that violate state, local, or fedeal law or that substantially disruot or interfere with the University’s educational mission.
 The following protocols and categories of websites should be blocked:

 - Advertisements & Pop-Ups